openlists/ElectrophysiologyData/README.md

 - [Figshare](https://figshare.com) is a general repository service for a broad range of materials, and includes datasets.
 You can search for resources, and select 'type' as 'Dataset' to see available datasets.
 - [Dryad](https://datadryad.org) is a repository service for scientific datasets, and includes data linked to specific papers, including some EEG/MEG/ECoG datasets.
 There is a search function.
 - [G-Node Open Data](https://doi.gin.g-node.org) is a repository service for scientific datasets, by G-Node (the German Neuroinformatics Node), built on the [G-Node data infrastructure services](https://gin.g-node.org).
-- [Kaggle](https://www.kaggle.com) is a private company that hosts data analysis competition.
-These competitions typically release a dataset for us, and they also maintain a repository of [available datasets](https://www.kaggle.com/datasets).
+- [Kaggle](https://www.kaggle.com) is a private company that hosts data analysis competitions.
+These competitions typically include a dataset, and they also maintain a repository of [available datasets](https://www.kaggle.com/datasets).

 #### Data Journals